cpeddire/CI-CD-Automation-from-GitHub-to-AWS-EKS/README.md

 -> Provision AWS ECR to store the Docker containers
 -> Provision AWS EKS cluster and configure the Node Groups -> Create IAM Policies for Jenkins Master to be able to Push the Container to ECR and to invoke Deployment into EKS
+Note: Jenkin master-Dockerslave, AWS EKS configuration files are uploaded to "Configuration files" for reference
 # instructions
 -> when ever developer pushes changes to branch, since we configured webhooks with jenkins branch specific build will trigger -> Jenkins will check the code test cases written in test.py